Faculty and Staff Needing Personal Support

 - Workshops/Trainings: Provide workshops for faculty and/or staff regarding how to handle situations when students are exhibiting acting out or disruptive behavior.

-- Referrals to CPS: Provide consultation for faculty and staff on how to facilitate a referral of a student to the CPS.
+- Referrals to CAPS: Provide consultation for faculty and staff on how to facilitate a referral of a student to CAPS.

-- Off Campus Resources: Provide information on resources available in the Bay Area community if a student is either unwilling to access CPS or requires specialized services that are not available on campus.
+- Off Campus Resources: Provide information on resources available in the Bay Area community if a student is either unwilling to access CAPS or requires specialized services that are not available on campus.

 The Red Folder program is designed to help faculty and staff identify, respond to, and refer students in distress.
 This reference guide contains safety tips and contact information for a wide variety of emergency campus resources to immediately help any student in distress.
 Also, it provides guidance on responding to incidents in which a student might be a danger to self or threat to others.
 Access the Red Folder document here.